katiekeegan/katiekeegan.github.io/index.md

 I'm a fifth-year PhD student (wow, time flies!) in Computational Math at Emory University, where I'm supported by a [DOE Computational Science Graduate Fellowship](https://www.krellinst.org/csgf/) and [Emory's Women in Natural Sciences Fellowship.](https://www.gs.emory.edu/admissions/finance_overview.html#:~:text=The%20Women%20in%20Natural%20Sciences,have%20demonstrated%20outstanding%20academic%20achievement.)
 I am fortunate to be advised by [Lars Ruthotto.](https://www.math.emory.edu/~lruthot/)

+**I am on the postdoctoral job market and am actively seeking opportunities beginning in Fall 2027.
+I would love to chat with any folks also working on geometric or constrained generative modeling!**

+In fall 2026, I am visiting [Ben Erichson's group at LBNL/ICSI](https://www.benerichson.com/).

-In summer 2026, I am working with [Michael Mahoney's group at LBNL](https://www.stat.berkeley.edu/~mmahoney/) on generative modeling, uncertainty quantification, and manifold learning.
+In summer 2026, I worked with [Michael Mahoney's group at LBNL](https://www.stat.berkeley.edu/~mmahoney/) on generative modeling, uncertainty quantification, and manifold learning.

 In summer 2025, I worked with [NASA's Frontier Development Lab](https://fdl.ai/) on solar active region forecasting with uncertainty quantification.